tanchao/tanchao.github.io/_posts/2022-10-05-hello-snowflake.md

     1. reduced scope compare to Amazon
 1. Less team wise meetings, more pod wise small meetings/chats/huddles

+**Summary: I can't promise this is a great and better place to work with atm, I will get back to it after another Q or half year.**

-I would like to pause with one friend's quote
+Finally, I would like to end this with one friend's quote,

 ```
 what you have is only a temporary fresh air, eventually, engineers always solve the similar staffs. there is no good choice, bad options, all depends on luck?